Vision and Values

 Our Vision and Values in Music

-In 2016 Year 6 created their own songs with Music Station and sung about our school values.
+We have also created our own songs with Music Station and sung about our school values.
 You can listen to Dolphins song here and Sharks song here.

 This music tech project was designed by MusicStation Directors Julie Parker and James Sedge in our fantastic recording studio.
 First the children were shown how many hit songs actually have the same chord progression and how to use this this chord progression to construct a whole song.